amelia22974/cs279-project/README.md

   Please note that we recommend the December 2015 version of Fiji and runnning the macros in MATLAB.

 We also present a final report explaining the background of algorithms used and result.
+Please let us know if you have trouble running the scripts or generating outputs.